KDE/documentation-docs-kdenlive-org/effects_and_filters.rst

 |selection-lower| Move effect down - Moves the effect down one notch in the list (effect sequence from top to bottom is important)

 |edit-delete| Delete effect - Removes the effect from the effect stack

+:kbd:`arrow up/down` goes to the next effect in the list

 .. rst-class:: clear-both